ppiyush13/font-face-browser/readme.md

 * file * - Font file name without extension.
 Appropriate url will be formed based on file format available in base directory.

 ## Caveats
-From the example it is clear that this library could only be worked with webpack.
+Currently this library could only be worked with webpack based projects.
+If you have any idea to make it bundle agnostic, please feel free to raise an issue.